ecararus/spring-mvc-swagger/README.md

 # spring-mvc-swagger

 Intention:
-Write a simple Spring MVC application an add API documentation for REST API
+Write a simple Spring MVC application and supply documentation for REST API

-Prove that
+Prove that Swagger can be integrated with SpringMVC when configuration is done via XML.

 ## System requirements:
  - Java 8